David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

     SELECT FirstName, LastName, CONCAT(Address + ', ' + City)
     FROM Patient
 </pre>
-3. Create a stored procedure
+3. Create a stored procedure in the database:
 <pre>
     USE SQLSecurityTest;
     GO